 - Shame + Accountability

 It includes readings and resources in a variety of media, videos made by Spring Up that synthesize key learnings, questions for discussion or group reflection and self-guided activities to help you apply the content to your own life and context.
-The first welcome module of the course is available as a free preview, including a video welcome from Spring Up co-founders and co-directors Leander Roth (they/he) and Stas Schmiedt (they/them) explaining more about the class and what you can expect if you sign up.
+The first welcome module of the course is available as a free preview, including a video welcome from Spring Up co-founders and vision keepers Leander Roth (they/he) and Stas Schmiedt (they/them) explaining more about the class and what you can expect if you sign up.

 In this course you will learn: